-- o if, having failed to attain the minimum mark for 30 learning credits, you fail to obtain the minimum mark for any additional learning credits over the course of your studies you will be disqualified from the right to re-take the assessments: this will normally result in intended award failure.
-(Please note the board of examiners may at its discretion overrule this limit, but this is not an automatic right); - o it is not permissible for you to fail an elective module and then proceed to take a different elective module in its place. - For Substantial pieces of assessment (corresponding to ≥40 credits, which are not part of the taught assessment average), the pass mark of ≥50% (where they exist); - For the thesis, a mark of ≥50% in order to receive a pass (where it exists).
+- For Taught Assessments, the minimum mark for each individual taught assessment on the first attempt for the significant majority of the taught assessments, noting that: - o if you fail to attain the minimum mark for up to 30 learning credits, you will be permitted to re-take all of those assessments (except for circumstances where a resit award capped at 50% would be insufficient to achieve an overall average mark of ≥50% across the taught assessments); - if, having failed to attain the minimum mark for 30 learning credits, you fail to obtain the minimum mark for any additional learning credits over the course of your studies you will be disqualified from the right to re-take the assessments: this will normally result in intended award failure.
+(Please note the board of examiners may at its discretion overrule this limit, but this is not an automatic right); - it is not permissible for you to fail an elective module and then proceed to take a different elective module in its place. - For Substantial pieces of assessment (corresponding to ≥40 credits, which are not part of the taught assessment average), the pass mark of ≥50% (where they exist); - For the thesis, a mark of ≥50% in order to receive a pass (where it exists).

-Part-time students register for the course in December 2020 and are expected to complete the course within 2 years.
+Full-time students register for the course in September and are expected to complete the course within 12 calendar months.